 This personal involvement led by a sense of responsibility for the common good, increases solidarity among citizens and the sustainability of our society.
 CitizensLab is a concrete opportunity to strengthen actors of change as multipliers, to deepen the local impact of their work and to connect them in a European movement.

 The kick-off meeting in Berlin took place in June 2016.
 During intense four days the new project members experimented with the participatory approaches they also apply in their local work.
 In self organized sessions 34 civil society actors, clerks from public administrations, social entrepreneurs and some journalists exchanged about the purpose and the vision of this new laboratory for collaboration.
 In an online and offline work-in-progress process they will develop the participatory values that connect them.
-A second meeting is scheduled in March 2017 in Brussels.

 Get to know more about activities of CitizensLab at CitizensLab Stories.